DanielMorton/magpie/README.md

 Two concrete examples are below:

-#### 180 species observed in Sogn og Fjordane, NO that you need for your Sogn og Fjordane Life List
+#### 180 species observed in Sogn og Fjordane, NO that you need for your Sogn og Fjordane Life List.

-#### 130 species observed in Sogn og Fjordane, NO that you need for your World Life List
+#### 130 species observed in Sogn og Fjordane, NO that you need for your World Life List.

 Note that, in this example, when `SECOND_LOCATION` covers a larger geographic area, the number of target species goes down.
 In other examples it might stay the